 While in a PHP program you usually have to attend 6 hours of group therapy a day.
-You will also participate in individual therapy sessions while in a PHP level of care weekly.
+You will also participate in weekly individual therapy sessions while in a PHP level of care.
 Group therapy gives you the opportunity to acclimate being with others again, and to open up.
 Groups and individual therapy sessions are where the healing process begins.
 Unlike an inpatient or detox program, in a PHP program, you attend outside 12 step fellowship meetings with the facility.

 12 step meetings are a vital part of the recovery process of many of those suffering from substance use disorders.
 There is more accountability in a PHP program, and you are more closely monitored.
 Having a transitional step from a detox or inpatient program to an intensive outpatient program is beneficial to those in early recovery.
-It slowly immerses you back into a regular pattern, and you start to focus on the life skills that you need to perfect to continue being successful in your recovery.
+It slowly immerses you back into a regular pattern, and you start to focus on the life skills that you need to perfect and to continue being successful in your recovery.

-While there are more freedoms when you transition from a PHP program to an IOP program, they are both stricter than just a halfway house or sober living where there isn’t a treatment aspect.
+While there is more freedom when you transition from a PHP program to an IOP program, they are both stricter than just a halfway house or sober living where there isn’t a treatment aspect.
 Stepping down through treatment gives you an extended amount of time in substance abuse treatment where it is easier to abstain from drinks and drugs and further your recovery in a 12 step fellowship.